lwiest/SolvingTantrix/README.md

 ![Tantrix Solution Double Loop](images/readme/Solution_10_1_2134.png "Tantrix Solution Double Loop")

-Find a **“poster” image** of all 2902 solutions [here](images/poster/poster.png).
+Find a **â€œposterâ€� image** of all 2902 solutions [here](images/poster/poster.png).

-If you like statistics, here’s a breakdown of the numbers of solutions by tile set and loop color:
+If you like statistics, hereâ€™s a breakdown of the numbers of solutions by tile set and loop color:

 Tiles 1-... | Yellow | Red    | Blue
 -----------:|-------:|-------:|-------: